 Black Fly Larvae Cat Food: It’s All About Sustainability

 Look at it this way.
 While our planet could probably sustain an infinite number of bugs, that’s not true of the animals who provide food for us and our cats and dogs.

 There was a time when pet food was inherently sustainable because it used the leftovers from human meat processing.
 But many cat food buyers have different standards these days.
 They want their cats’ food to be of the same quality as theirs.
 To meet the growing demand for “organic” and “natural” food, the pet food industry purchases over 16.5 billion pounds of meat, poultry, seafood and grains to feed our animal companions.

-Eighty percent of a cricket’s body is edible compared to only 55 percent of the body of poultry and pork and 40 percent of the body of cattle, Tudor says.
-And "insects, particularly meal worms, provide protein and omega-3 fatty acids that are comparable to the amounts found in meat and fish."
+Eighty percent of a cricket’s body is edible compared to only 55 percent of the bodies of poultry and pork and 40 percent of the bodies of cattle, Tudor says.
+And “insects, particularly meal worms, provide protein and omega-3 fatty acids that are comparable to the amounts found in meat and fish.”

 Could be.
 But I could be a very hard sell when it comes to feeding my obligate carnivores food that uses black fly larvae or crickets as a protein source.
-While I'm willing to do my part for sustainability by not eating or wearing any animal products at all, my cats shouldn't have to pay with their health for human greed.
+While I’m willing to do my part for sustainability by not eating or wearing any animal products at all, I’d want to see a lot more research before transitioning my cats to insect-based food.